 When you visit a website and you really like what you see, what usually happens?
 You get a text message, the phone rings, dinner is burning… And you forget all about the website, or can’t find it later.

 This happens all the time with your website visitors too.
 Even if they like what they see, they get distracted so easily.

 As a website owner, there is not much you can do about distractions, but you can do your part to keep their attention a little longer on your page – with Call To Actions.

 A Call to Action (CTA) on a website is a button or link encouraging your visitors to an action/telling them what you want them to do next.
 This helps to not lose their attention as quickly.
 Usually, they go something like this: “Subscribe here“, “Get your free xxx“, “Read more” etc.

 Have a clear call to action on each of your web pages

 Keep your visitors clicking!
 As I wrote in a previous blog post, the two most important Call To Actions would be to have people contact you, or the second-best, sign up to your mailing list.

 But other Call to Actions are also important.
-Here some examples to keep people moving through your site:
+Here are some examples to keep people moving through your site:

-- If you have a snippet about you on your homepage, you would want to have a highlighted Read More button or link saying e.g. Read More, so that people are encouraged to read the rest.
-If you also manage to build up a bit of suspense, that is always good to keep visitors’ on their toes 😉
+- If you have a snippet about you on your homepage, you would want to have a highlighted button or link saying e.g. Read More, so that people are encouraged to read the rest.
+If you also manage to build up a bit of curiosity, that is always good to keep visitors’ engaged.

 - If you mention your services on your Work With Me page, then have a Call to Action saying something like Visit my Service Page for details and pricing – and of course provide the link, so that they don’t need to look for it.